 We recommend that everyone should have an eye test with an optometrist at least once every 2 years.
 A routine eye exam is usually no more than 30 minutes and is at no cost to eligible Medicare card holders.*

-If you are a current Medicare cardholder a comprehensive eye test can be bulk billed – this means you get a free eye test through Medicare.
+If you are a current Medicare cardholder a comprehensive eye test can be bulk billed – this means there is no out-of-pocket payment.

-How often can I get a free eye test?
+How often can I get an eye test?

-For those with a current Medicare card, you can claim a rebate on a regular eye examination.
+For those with a current Medicare card, you can claim a rebate on a regular eye examination no matter when your last eye test was.

 Oscar Wylee will process this for you so there will be no initial cost for you, simply present your Medicare card when you arrive at your eye test appointment.